 > -d '{"name": "Salesforce Connection","type": "salesforce", "configuration": {"domain": "https://example.my.salesforce.com"}}'

-By default, the API expects the auth_url to be opened in a new browser window.
-If you’d like to modify the redirect behavior, there is an optional redirect_url parameter that can be added to the request body.
+By default, the API expects auth_url to open in a new browser window.
+Set the optional redirect_url parameter in the request body to change the redirect target.

 $curl --request POST \